-In 2013, the City of Hamilton partnered with the Hamilton Council on Aging (HCoA) and Seniors Advisory Committee of Council (SAC) to begin the development of Hamilton’s Plan for an Age-Friendly City.
+In 2013, the City of Hamilton partnered with the Hamilton Council on Aging (HCoA) and Seniors Advisory Committee of Council (SAC) to begin the development of Hamilton’s Age Friendly Plan (PDF, 4 MB ).
+Public consultation included over 700 older adults, community stakeholders, and key partners from various sectors across the city.
 Since the number of older adults and seniors in Hamilton is expected to double over the next two decades, the Plan helps to identify and address the needs and priorities of this growing part of our population.

-The Plan is organized around seven goals and commits to a series of actions to achieve these goals.
+The Plan is organized around seven goals, 25 objectives and 101 actions and commits to a series of actions to achieve these goals.
 The City and Hamilton Council on Aging will continue to work together to achieve all of the actions identified in the Plan by 2019.

 1. Housing - choice is available and affordable